Frequently Asked Questions

 A huge amount of data is collected in LambPlus flocks to construct the €uroStar Indexes.
 This data is submitted by the LambPlus members themselves and collected independently by Sheep Ireland technicians during flock visits.
 LambPLus members are required to record Lambing, weights (birth, 40, 100, 150 day), mating, pregnancy scanning, animal health (dag, lameness, mastitis etc) and animal movements.

-12.1 Does carcase data feed into the €urostars?
+Does carcass data feed into the €urostars?

 Ultrasound Muscle and Fat Scanning remains an optional component of the LambPlus programme.
 Ultrasound scanning was historically used as a predictor of carcass confirmation and fat depth levels.
 It is used to replace factory carcass data when it is not available in abundant amounts.
 Ultrasound scanning remains to be a common practice in all the top breeding flocks involved in LambPlus and continues to contribute to the national breed improvement programme in Ireland.
-Similar to recording carcase data, muscle and fat depth scores contribute to the accuracy of €urotars.
+Similar to recording carcass data, muscle and fat depth scores contribute to the accuracy of €urotars.